Students are not officially withdrawn from the University until completion of an exit interview with the Office of Student Development.

 Tuition Refund Policy

-Tuition charges are refunded according to the following schedule.
+Tuition charges for traditional undergraduate students are refunded according to the following schedule.
 The refund calculation will be based upon the date in which the student submits appropriate withdrawal paperwork:

 |One week or less:||90% refund|